 If your kid makes a mistake, which is likely at some point, time is on their side and they will eventually recover.
 An investor who is aged 60 is going to have a much harder time recovering from a 30% loss than a 30-year-old.
 Also, when you are starting off, your portfolio is smaller.
 Making a mistake is not as devastating as it is when it has grown larger.

 As with most things in life, investing requires a learning process.
 When we start early, we have more time to learn the right way to invest and develop financial discipline.
 It is much easier to do this before we have the responsibilities of a family to support or a mortgage to pay.

 We also benefit from having a sense of financial security.
 The knowledge that we have ample funds to withstand tough times can greatly reduce our stress levels and increase our level of confidence.
 That in turn, can only have a positive influence on other areas of our lives such as relationships with others, our families and job performance.

 Understand And Benefit From The 8th Wonder Of The World

 Teaching our kids about compound interest is one of the most important lessons we can give them.
 It’s a lesson that will benefit them for the rest of their lives.
 Not only will they earn more money, but they’ll also have peace of mind knowing that they have financial security.

 When referring to compound interest, Albert Einstein said it was the “eighth wonder of the world.”
 He added that, “He who understands it, earns it.
 He who doesn’t, pays it.”

 Compound interest will work for us for a lifetime.
-If you haven’t already, start saving and let it work its magic for you.
+If you haven’t already, start saving and let it work its magic for you and your kids.